Why is Military Justice important?

 Liberty is currently representing the families of several soldiers let down by the current system:

 A very brief inquest was held which did not examine any of these matters in depth.
 Following a judicial review brought by Liberty acting for Anne-Marie’s sisters Sharon Hardy and Khristina Swain, a fresh inquest was held in February 2014.
-We also asked that the rape investigation be re-opened because the first investigation had been severely lacking.
-Most fundamentally, it was not independent – the RMP investigated the RMP.
+We also asked that the rape investigation be re-opened because the first investigation had been severely lacking, and most fundamentally, was not independent – the RMP investigated the RMP.
 You don't need to be a lawyer to understand the dangers of such a lack of impartiality.

 What has this got to do with human rights?